Establish a Career Leading and Defining Public Policy

 - Leadership roles in government agencies

-According to the Bureau of Labor Statistics, nonprofits represent about 10 percent of the private sector employment in the U.S., and roughly 25 percent of those with a public administration and policy background go on to work for nonprofit organizations—most of these jobs are held within the health and social service industries.
+Today's public services rely on the nonprofit sector in crucial ways.
+According to the Bureau of Labor Statistics, nonprofits represent about 10 percent of the private sector employment in the U.S., and roughly 25 percent of those with a public administration and policy background go on to work for nonprofit organizations.
+Although most of these jobs are held in the health and social services, nonprofit jobs play an essential role in administering a wide range of public programs, ranging from environmental policy to urban planning, transportation, and international development.

-Upon graduating with an online MPAP degree, you could start out as a program manager with a salary of $49,291 per year1.
-With experience in the field, you could become a director or chief executive officer of a nonprofit with a median annual salary of $61,3492 and $103,8973 respectively.
+Upon graduating with an online MPAP degree, you could start out as a program manager with a salary of $49,603 per year.4 With experience in the field, you could become a director or chief executive officer of a nonprofit with a median annual salary of $61,6015 and $104,5756 respectively.

-The passion and dedication that AU students have for learning in their field translates to meaningful career outcomes.
+The passion and dedication that AU students have for learning translates into inspiring career outcomes.

 JEFFREY RUTENBECK: AU undoubtedly is a place to help people get to their next level.
 It's kind of a combination of inspiring and scary, how intense some people can be about where they want to go.
 And they've shopped around and looked at dozens of programs.
 And they've found, this is the one that's going to get them where they want to go.
 And when that match is made, it's a beautiful thing.